 - 1 tbsp Worcestershire sauce

 Preheat oven to 250°.
 Combine the first 5 ingredients in a large bowl.
 Set aside.

 Melt butter in a small saucepan over low heat.
 Add garlic and gently cook to infuse butter, about 5 minutes.
-Strain into a small bowl, pressing to extract garlic juices; discrad garlic.
+Strain into a small bowl, pressing to extract garlic juices; discard garlic.
 Stir in Worchestershire, Dijon mustard, lemon juice, salt, paprika, cayenne pepper and pepper.
 Pour over mixture in bowl and gently toss to coat.

 Divide mixture between 2 baking sheets and spread in an even layer.
-Bake, stirring avery 15 minutes, until dry and toasted, about 45 minutes.
+Bake, stirring every 15 minutes, until dry and toasted, about 45 minutes.
 Let cool completely on baking sheets (party mix will become crispy as it cools).

 Transfer party mix to a large bowl and devour right away!

 Can be made 1 week ahead.
 Store airtight at room temperature.